10 Days in Slovenia: Itinerary, What to Do & Where to Go

 Marvel at Postojna Cave

-Like nearby Skocjan Caves, you shouldn’t miss out on the marvellous Postojna Cave while you’re visiting Piran!
-This karst cave system, stretching a staggering 24,340 metres, is the second-longest of its kind in the world and one of the top tourist destinations in Slovenia.
+Like nearby Skocjan Caves, you shouldn’t miss out on the marvelous Postojna Cave while you’re visiting Piran!
+This karst cave system, stretching a staggering 24,340 meters, is the second-longest of its kind in the world and one of the top tourist destinations in Slovenia.

 Postojna Cave